-Four Ways to Take Proactive Action
+Four Ways to Build a Proactive Regulatory Strategy

 By developing a regulatory strategy proactively and early in its development, a company mitigates risks and builds flexibility for growth.
 It also has an easier path towards building a compliance function as required by regulation.

 Fintechs can draw the following four lessons from BitMEX: